adkelley/javascript-to-purescript/tut05/README.md

 but then it becomes a matter of readability.

 For more information on `let` vs. `where`, check out [Let vs. Where](https://wiki.haskell.org/Let_vs._Where) from wiki.haskell.org.
-Oh, and you are going to find the syntax of Haskell surprisingly similar to PureScript!
-Several PureScripters have commented that they were able to pick up Haskell much more quickly thanks to learning PureScript.
+Oh, and you are going to find that the syntax of Haskell is surprisingly similar to PureScript!
+I've heard a few PureScripters commenting that they were able to pick up Haskell much more quickly thanks to having learned PureScript first.
+Likewise, I learned Haskell first and found I was able to pick up PureScript more rapidly.

 ## Example 6 - Regular expression validators and partial functions

-First, before discussing regular expressions in PureScript, my reason for creating the dual code snippets `parseDbUrl` and `parseDbUrl_` is to demonstrate how to port a function that uses `chain` to instead use `bind`.
-This code example will be the last time you see `chain`, and to learn why then please review the discussion in Example 2.
+FFirst, before discussing regular expressions in PureScript, my reason for creating the dual code snippets `parseDbUrl` and `parseDbUrl_` is to demonstrate how to port a function that uses `chain` to use `bind` instead.
+This code snippet will be the last time you will see `chain` in my tutorials.
+And to learn why then please review the discussion in Example 2.

 ```javascript
 const parseDbUrl = cfg =>